apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

     - `streaming_label_keep_max_second`: Same as above.
 - If it is a database synchronization and the source cluster has a large number of tablets, the resulting CCR job may be very large, requiring modifications to several FE configurations:
     - `max_backup_tablets_per_job`:
-        The upper limit of tablets involved in a single backup task; it needs to be adjusted based on the number of tablets (default value is 300,000; too many tablets may risk FE OOM, prioritize reducing the number of tablets).
+        The upper limit of tablets involved in a single backup job; it needs to be adjusted based on the number of tablets (default value is 300,000; too many tablets may risk FE OOM, prioritize reducing the number of tablets).
     - `thrift_max_message_size`:
         The maximum single RPC packet size allowed by the FE thrift server; the default is 100MB.
 If the number of tablets is too large, causing the snapshot info size to exceed 100MB, this limit needs to be adjusted, with a maximum of 2GB.
         - The snapshot info size can be found in the ccr syncer logs, with the keywords: `snapshot response meta size: %d, job info size: %d`; the snapshot info size is approximately meta size + job info size.
     - `fe_thrift_max_pkg_bytes`:
         Same as above, an additional parameter that needs to be adjusted in version 2.0, with a default value of 20MB.
-    - `restore_download_task_num_per_be`:
+    - `restore_download_job_num_per_be`:
-        The upper limit of download tasks sent to each BE; the default is 3, which is too small for restore jobs and needs to be adjusted to 0 (i.e., disable this limit); this configuration is no longer needed starting from versions 2.1.8 and 3.0.4.
+        The upper limit of download jobs sent to each BE; the default is 3, which is too small for restore jobs and needs to be adjusted to 0 (i.e., disable this limit); this configuration is no longer needed starting from versions 2.1.8 and 3.0.4.
-    - `backup_upload_task_num_per_be`:
+    - `backup_upload_job_num_per_be`:
-        The upper limit of upload tasks sent to each BE; the default is 3, which is too small for backup jobs and needs to be adjusted to 0 (i.e., disable this limit); this configuration is no longer needed starting from versions 2.1.8 and 3.0.4.
+        The upper limit of upload jobs sent to each BE; the default is 3, which is too small for backup jobs and needs to be adjusted to 0 (i.e., disable this limit); this configuration is no longer needed starting from versions 2.1.8 and 3.0.4.
     - In addition to the above FE configurations, if the CCR job's db type is MySQL, some MySQL configurations also need to be adjusted:
         - The MySQL server will limit the size of the data packets returned/inserted in a single select/insert.
 Increase the following configurations to relax this limit, for example, adjust to the upper limit of 1GB:
         ```